 - requests — library to make HTTP requests easily.

-- beautifulsoup4 — enables us to parse HTML content.
+- beautifulsoup4 — enables us to perform data parsing of HTML content.

 - pandas — data analysis and manipulation tool.